byxor/NeverScript/README.md

 * Tony Hawk's American Wasteland (THAW)
 * Guitar Hero III (GH3)

+All of these games use variations of Neversoft's scripting engine.
+We are primarily targetting THUG2, but we aim to create a language that is somewhat compatible with multiple games.

 ## Work in progress

 This project is a work in progress; many things are incomplete.